carpentries/workshop-template/README.md

     This name should have the form `YYYY-MM-DD-site`, e.g., `2016-12-01-miskatonic`,
     where `YYYY-MM-DD` is the start date of the workshop.
+    If your workshop is held online, then the respository name should have `-online` in the end. e.g., `2016-12-01-miskatonic-online`

 5. Make sure the repository is public, leave "Include all branches" unchecked, and click on "Create repository from template".